-Has your dog been injured, and your vet is ordering an X-ray?
-What can you expect, and just how much does a dog X-ray cost?
+The average cost of a dog X-ray is between $75 and $300, depending on a number of factors.
+If your dog is sick or has been injured, your vet may order an X-ray.
 X-rays are important medical tools that help doctors and veterinarians diagnose a number of conditions, including broken bones.
-X-rays can also offer an insight as to what is going on with tissues and organs as well as detect foreign objects your dog may have swallowed.
+X-rays can also offer an insight as to what is going on with tissue and organs as well as detect foreign objects your dog may have swallowed.

 While a visit to your vet to get an X-ray may be necessary, you may be curious about how much an X-ray for your dog is going to cost.
 Fortunately, the price of your vet’s X-ray isn’t nearly as much as you’re expecting.
 Read on to learn the average cost of dog X-rays and how much you should expect to pay based on several factors.